If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Hey there.
 If you’re looking to create a great nonprofit website RFP, or a website brief, you are in the right place.

 I’m David.
 I’m one of the co-founders here at Wired Impact and we’ve been building nonprofit websites since 2009.
-So we’ve literally seen hundreds of nonprofit website RFPs over the years.
+So we’ve literally seen hundreds of website RFPs over the years.

 And then at the end, I’m also happy to share the biggest mistake that we see nonprofits make when it comes to the whole RFP process that can end up costing a lot of time and money.